It is common practice to classify and separately collect production, administrative, selling, and distribution costs.

 Administrative overheads are related to office expenses.
 By contrast, selling and distribution expenses are related to marketing.
 All these expenses combined give the total selling cost.

-In accounting for the production overheads and valuing the closing stock, no administrative, selling or distribution expenses are taken into account.
+In accounting for the production overheads and valuing closing stock, no administrative, selling, or distribution expenses are considered.
 They are separately accounted for and are shown separately in the cost sheet.

-Administrative Overheads – Definition
+Administrative Overheads: Definition

-Administrative Overheads – Examples
+Administrative Overheads: Examples

 1. Indirect Materials

-2. Indirect Labour
+2. Indirect Labor

 3. Indirect Expenses

-(b).
-Office Insurance, heating, cleaning, etc.
+- Office insurance, heating, cleaning, etc.

-(c).
-Depreciation of office buildings, equipments etc.
+- Depreciation of office buildings, equipment, etc.

-(h).
-Other Expenses related to office operation.
+- Other expenses related to office operation

 Apportionment of Administrative Overheads